hprabesh/hprabesh.github.io/README.md

-This is a portfolio project built using React and Material-UI
+This is a portfolio project built using React